jsymons/base-python-curriculum/unit-5-intro-to-control-flow/lesson-31-population-growth/README.md

 # Population growth

-> There's a walkthrough explanation of the solution in this video: [https://youtu.be/xtWsbLAp0IU](https://youtu.be/xtWsbLAp0IU).
-Notebook can be found [here](https://github.com/rmotr-curriculum/base-python-curriculum/blob/master/unit-5-intro-to-control-flow/lesson-31-population-growth/Population%20Growth%20Explanation.ipynb).

 Define a function `population_growth` that receives an initial population, annual rate of growth, and target population.
 Use a while loop to calculate how many years it takes to go over the target population and return it.
 If